-This graph compares Council's actual rates increases with a quantified limit on rates increases included in the financial strategy included in Council's 2021-31 long-term plan (pg 109).
+This graph compares Council's actual rates increases with a quantified limit on rates increases included in the financial strategy included in Council's Long Term Plan 2021-2031 (pg 109).

-The quantified limit on increases in rates is that average annual rate increases to existing ratepayers are not to exceed 15 percent in the first three years, reducing to 10 percent in 2022 and 8 percent per annum from 2023.
+The quantified limit on increases in rates is that average annual rate increases to existing ratepayers are not to exceed 15% in the first three years, reducing to 10% in 2022 and 8% per annum from 2023.

-- Actual rates increase (exceeds limit)

-- Actual rates increase (at or within limit)

-- Quantified limit on rates increase
+- Actual rates increase (at or within limit) - Quantified limit on rates increase